mosaic-design-system/docs/src/forms/textarea.md

       ### When, and why?

-      Textareas are taller than regular text inputs and wrap text onto new lines automatically as a user types.
-They are a fixed height and scroll vertically when the cursor reaches the bottom.
-However, they can also be manually resized to create a bigger space for content if a user needs it.
-The starting size of a Textarea should indicate the amount of content that is expected.
+      Textareas are really useful when you want to provide users with a way of submitting or recording their comments.
+They are used when the expected amount of content is more than a single line of text.

       - - -